Rosa omeiensis

-Rosa omeiensis is a species of Rosa native to central and southwestern China in the provinces of Gansu, Guizhou, Hubei, Ningxia, Qinghai, Shaanxi, Sichuan, Xizang, and Yunnan; it grows in mountains at altitudes of 700 to 4,400 m.
+Rosa omeiensis is a species of Rosa native to central and southwestern China in the provinces of Gansu, Guizhou, Hubei, Ningxia, Qinghai, Shaanxi, Sichuan, Tibet, and Yunnan; it grows in mountains at altitudes of 700 to 4,400 m.

 It is a shrub which grows 4 m tall, and is often very spiny.
 The leaves are deciduous, 3–6 cm long, with 5–13 leaflets with a serrated margin.
 The flowers are 2.5–3.5 cm diameter, white, with (unusually for a rose) only four petals.
 The hips are red to orange-yellow, 8–15 mm diameter, with persistent sepals, and often bristly.